“Love grows. Lust wastes by Enjoyment and the Reason are that one spring from a Union of Souls, and the other from a Union of Sense.” – William Penn

 Then suddenly everything came crashing down.
 Sharmila’s husband got wind of the illicit relationship.
 Dipankar had to bear the brunt of all the wrath the husband and the families felt.
 Being a woman has certain advantages too in such situations I suppose.
 He was accused of having cast a magic spell on her with his music and led her astray.

-After a period of almost 2 years, Dipankar contacted me, with regard to a query he had on a project I was doing.
+After almost 2 years, Dipankar contacted me, concerning a query he had on a project I was doing.
 That is when he told me of all that had transpired in that period and of Sharmila’s betrayal and the backlash that he had to bear.
 He was in total shambles by the time I got to know of all this.
 She had cut off all of her communication modes and hence we had no way of knowing what exactly transpired at her end.

 So what was her story then?